sakthsa/Practice/README.md

 # Practice
-This Project is created to practive and enhance my Java, gradle, cucumber knowledge
+This Project is created to practice and enhance my Java, gradle, cucumber knowledge